-World Cup 2018: Quarter-Final Scores, Results, Highlights and Reaction
+World Cup 2018: Quarterfinal Scores, Results, Highlights and Reaction

 Croatia take the lead in extra time!
 Can Russia make a comeback? https://t.co/VMOk4HlEsu

-The never-say-die attitude Russia displayed in their win over Spain manifested itself again with an equalizer in the second half of extra time, however.
+The never-say-die attitude Russia displayed in its win over Spain manifested itself again with an equalizer in the second half of extra time, however.

-Russia took advantage of a handball just outside the box, resulting in Alan Dzagoev's free kick getting headed home by Mario Fernandes:
+Russia took advantage of a handball just outside the box, resulting in Mario Fernandes heading home an Alan Dzagoev free kick:

 The Russians had all the momentum on their side at that point, plus Subasic was nursing a sore hamstring suffered near the end of regular time.